-Focus on ‘what works?’.
+Focus on what works?
 People have a tendency, especially in a change situation, to focus on the negative.
 An abundance of research supports this negative focus.
 A tendency of the driver to waste time doing things that achieve nothing; to look at the problems rather than bright spots.
 Lawyers are very good at that.
 It leads a driver to ‘analysis paralysis’.

 Ask your ‘successful people’.
 Look for where things are already working and multiply it.
 Ask those who do work with contract automation (and find out why).
 It may well result in the analysis of what needs to be done differently and makes a change easier.

 Gerry started looking for families that did not have malnourished children and discovered they did a few things differently: their kids were fed more than the usual twice-a-day.
 They added shrimp and crab to the rice, which most families thought was bad for children, and they were being fed sweet potato greens, which was considered a low-class food.

 Ask one favour.
 SWITCH advises to do the first small sign that would have happened if the miracle had occurred (and all your people had changed their way of contract creation).

 The head of legal of Royal IHC (a major Dutch shipbuilding company) decided to grant two of their senior legal counsel supervision on the whole process, and everyone in the legal department was appointed as the ‘owner’ of a template (including paralegals for certain corporate housekeeping templates).
 Weagree sent their template insertion lawyer to IHC’s premises for two days and was scheduled to meet with each ‘owner’ to process one or more questionnaires, to assess desired Q&A-options, to optimise Q&A-formulations, and to finalise the Weagree-templates that day.

 The irony of benchmarking is that we are essentially telling organisations to be more like Allen & Overy, Clifford Chance or Linklaters, or to be more like your competitors in the field.
 People resist when others say “be more like your sister”.
 The principle of bright spots is that you should not try to be more like a Magic Circle law firm; you should try to be more like yourself at your best moments.

 Ask yourself where you are succeeding, or where did you succeed previously?
 You may exemplify a success of your business as well.
 By pinpointing those successes, you avoid a ‘not-invented-here’ reaction.

 How to find your bright spots?
 Note that a bright spot does not have to be a shining success story.
 Just look for cases where contract automation is working better than others:

-Gather data on your use of contract automation.
+- Gather data on your use of contract automation.

-Study the data to find the bright spots (the unusually positive performers).
+- Study the data to find the bright spots (the unusually positive performers).

 - Make sure you understand the ‘normal way’ contracts are created (in all detail).

-Next, study the bright spots to see what is happening differently.
+- Next, study the bright spots to see what is happening differently.

-Falsify that what’s happening is not ‘exceptional’ in some way.
+- Falsify that what’s happening is not ‘exceptional’ in some way.

 - Find a way to reproduce the practices of the bright spots among other people (for example, let your colleagues establish informal working groups).